 Continue Reading Amish SUV?

 Last Sunday I attended an Amish youth singing in Lancaster County.
 What follows is a short account.
 Youth practices may vary from community to community.
-Amish youth groups The singing is a venue where young members of the community socialize.
-When an Amish teen reaches the age of 16, he or she will be expected […]
+Not all Amish youth follow the pattern described below.
+In some communities, such as Holmes County, Ohio, not all youth are members of so-called “singing groups” (those who aren’t are […]

 Continue Reading At an Amish youth singing